CSE225L/Mini-social-network-/guide.md

 # Member 5 Guide — Real-Time Interaction & System Integration

-This file documents Member 5’s work.
-The C++ sources have no comments; this guide is the explanation of what was built and how it fits with Members 1–4.
+this guide is the explanation of what was built and how it fits with Members 1–4.

-Git does not allow a space in a branch name (`Jihanur Rahman` is rejected by `git check-ref-format`).
-The branch used is **`Jihanur-Rahman`**, matching the hyphen style of the other members (`Asraful-Kabir`, `Kazi-Saad-Jamil`, `Nahar-Nupur`).

 ---